 When you have a spiritual support system, you know they care about your well-being.
 You don’t have to pretend to be someone you’re not; they love you for who you are.
 Like in this story, they will fight for your healing.
 These friends won’t be throwing their good deeds in your face later.
 They do things for you because they care, not expecting something in return.
 We can all use some friends like that.

 The Bible gives us several scriptures that reference having support.

 The Bible makes it clear that we will need help from other believers.
 We won’t always be able to go at things alone.
 I’m still praying that I can experience this type of community for myself, and I know God will provide.
 Let God lead you to the right people.
 He led Jesus to His disciples; He can surely lead you to a community that you can do life with.

-Prayer: Father God, thank you for all that you have done and all that you’re doing.
+Prayer: Father God, thank you for all you have done and are doing.
 We know that we are nothing without You.
 Help us strengthen our faith in You.
 Give us discernment before we enter into relationships.
 Lead us to people who will have our best interest at heart and will love us for who we are.
 Protect us from the evil one and keep us in Your arms.
 It’s in the precious name of Jesus we pray.
 Amen.